-When using modes without B8ZS and with Pulse set to transparent, HSU card ports assigned to multirate circuits greater than or equal to 4x64 kbps must have DTE connected to the port prior to activation.
+If used in a system using a T1 "Line Code" other than "B8ZS," HSU card ports assigned to multirate circuits greater than or equal to 4 or more consecutive time slots at 64kbps must have DTE connected to the port prior to activation.
 Failure to attach DTE will cause a false carrier alarm.
-Using ACAMI (Alternate Channel Alternate Mark Inversion) avoids this problem.